 The charcuterie (meat) part of any plate will be a bit pricey.
 The great news is, a little goes a long way!
 I'd suggest buying quality charcuterie to elevate your board and impress your customers.

-These meats are great to make pretty designs on your boards and platter (like these meat flowers).
+These meats are great for making pretty designs on your boards and platter (like these meat flowers).

 Since the price of prosciutto is so high, use it sparingly!
 You could also wrap it around a piece of cheese so guests know exactly what pairs best with the prosciutto.